 This post may contain affiliate links.
 Please read our disclosure policy.

-This orange upside-down cake is a show-stopping dessert!
-A variety of oranges are baked in a buttery caramel under a tender citrus cake, then flipped over for a delicious and gorgeous dessert!
+This orange upside down cake has variety of oranges baked in a buttery caramel under a tender, moist citrus cake.
+It is then flipped over for a delicious and gorgeous dessert!

 Pumpkin Spice Bundt Cake Stunning Crumb